 Notwithstanding that the Company's current liabilities exceed its current assets, the financial report has been prepared on the going concern basis which assumes the continuity of normal business activities and the realisation of assets and the settlement of liabilities in the ordinary course of business.
 In relation to current liabilities, it is noted that all accommodation bonds, refundable accommodation deposits and entry contributions are classified as a current liability as the Company does not have an unconditional right to defer payment of these beyond 12 months.

-During the year ended 30 June 2022, the Company refunded a total of \$14,503,089 to departing residents.
-As these vacated beds and units were reallocated, the Company received refundable accommodation deposits and entry contributions from incoming residents to a total of \$14,287,875.
+During the year ended 30 June 2023, the Company refunded a total of \$10,640,666 to departing residents.
+As these vacated beds and units were reallocated, the Company received refundable accommodation deposits and entry contributions from incoming residents to a total of \$14,380,759.

-The Company has considered the impact of COVID-19 on its operations.
-It has considered that non-financial assets have been appropriately determined at their fair value.
-The Company has also implemented policy and procedures to limit the likelihood of an outbreak and has also considered the financial impacts of an outbreak on its operations.
+The Company has considered the financial impacts of Covid outbreak on its operations.
 These considerations have included effect of a reduction in revenue, likely ongoing and/or increased costs of operating, as well as managing capital commitments.
-Identifying COVID-19 related expenses are difficult as some operational improvements have been made irrespective of COVID-19.
 While the extent of an outbreak is uncertain, the Company has reviewed its operations having regard to the impact on other Aged Care providers.

 The Company has investigated government assistance in the form of acceptance of residents to hospitals, as well as the provision of staff in the event of a sudden substantial increase in staff absenteeism and who is responsible for the cost of providing such urgent replacement personnel.
-The Company has developed new policies relating to debt management to reduce the likelihood of losses.
-The company has considered the impact of AN-ACC care funding model and assessed the various outcome under the new model.
+The company has considered the impact of AN-ACC care funding model and assessed the various outcomes under the new model.